tghack/website-pages/learn_more.md

 ## Secure Coding
 * [OWASP Secure Coding Dojo](https://owasp.org/www-project-secure-coding-dojo/)
 is a very nice resource for secure development training.
+It is easy to set up locally and has documentation to set up as a workshop for several participant using the cloud.
 This is a resource that may be presented to development teams to spread the word about secure development!
+* [Secure Code Warrior](https://securecodewarrior.com/) is a platform to spot security issues in several programming languages.
+The downside is that is seems to be focused on enterprise.
+However, we've heard that universities may get some deals, so it is worth the try to contact them if you want to host something for a university group!

 ## Make pull request for suggestions
 If someone know about some nice web pages for learning more security and ethical